Oh, is that snow outside? Winter must be right around the corner.

 Mold and mildew is a common issue in the summer due to higher temperatures and humidity levels.
 In the winter, it is cooler and drier so mold growth is much better under control.

-So, in choosing an air purifier to help with your indoor allergies you will want to look for a machine that has enough air flow for the size of your room.
+So, in choosing an air purifier to help with your winter allergies you will want to look for a machine that has enough air flow for the size of your room.
 If you don't have enough air flow then the indoor air will not be fully cleaned.

 The other aspect of a good air cleaner is that is has a high-quality HEPA filter.
 The fine particulates that are floating in the air and causing your allergic symptoms are best removed with a HEPA filter so make sure you go with the highest rated filter.
 Filters are commonly rated by a MERV rating to show how efficient they are.
 That is, how well they remove the allergens which are small particulate matter.